 So what are energy statements?

-Energy statements are utilised to show how your proposed development is to achieve the required reductions to carbon emissions.
-The local authority may set policies on how much they are looking for your development to reduce its overall carbon emissions, or the planning officer may set the reduction on a project by project basis.
-An Energy statement should outline how these reductions are to be achieved through the use of the energy hierarchy, This covers the use of energy efficiency measures, on-site generation, and/or renewable technologies. we have set out each stage of the energy hierarchy below to assist you in designing your project in line with the local authorities’ guidance.
+Energy statements are utilised to show how your proposed development is to achieve the required reductions in carbon emissions.
+The local authority may set policies on how much they are looking for your development to reduce its overall carbon emissions, or the planning officer may set the reduction on a project-by-project basis.
+An Energy statement should outline how these reductions are to be achieved through the use of the energy hierarchy, This covers the use of energy efficiency measures, on-site generation, and/or renewable technologies. we have set out each stage of the energy hierarchy below to assist you in designing your project in line with the local authorities guidance.

 Energy Efficiency Measures – BE LEAN